informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 #### **[LCV-DIST-LIFE]**:
-From time to time, a new instance of the verifier is called with a height *h*.
+From time to time, a new instance of the verifier is called with a height *targetHeight*.
 Each instance must eventually terminate.
+  - If
-  - If the full node (primary) with which the verifier communicates is correct *trustedStore* contains a header whose age is less than the trusting period, then The instance adds a header *hd* with height *h* to *trustedStore* and it **terminates successfully**
+     - the full node (primary) with which the verifier communicates is correct, and
+     - *trustedStore* contains a header whose age is less than the trusting period,

+    then the instance adds a header *hd* with height *targetHeight* to *trustedStore* and it **terminates successfully**

   - Otherwise, it **terminates with failure**